Written by Sandie Barrie Blackley, MA/CCC

 According to brainhq.com, brain scan technology has confirmed that the two sides complement each other.
 Scholars used to think that language processing only occurred in the left hemisphere, but now know that it occurs in both hemispheres.

-The only part of the original assumption is that the right side of the brain controls the left side of the body and the left side controls the right side of the body.
+The only part of the original claim that is accurate has to do with motor functions: The right side of the brain controls movement on the left side of the body and the left brain controls movement on the right side of the body.

 Leave a comment